 In the future, invite all the repeaters to book this newly created re-exam.

-After you have assessed the content of the maturity test (phase 1), write the message to the language evaluator ”Content OK” (etc.) and click Send-button.
+After you have assessed the content of the maturity test (phase 1, approved), write the message to the language evaluator ”Content OK” (etc.) and click Send-button.

 Phase 2 Language evaluator:

 Now is the language teacher’s turn to evaluate the maturity test.
-Log in to Exam and find the maturity test to evaluate on the Exam dashboard.
-Click the exam in the Exam name colum, the maturity test (docx) opens.
+Log in to EXAM and find the maturity test to evaluate on the EXAM dashboard.
+Click the exam in the Exam name column, the maturity test (docx) opens.

 Read the answer submitted.
 If the maturity test is a significant newsworthy, attach the student’s answer (docx) to your feedback by the Attach file -button, and encourage the student to provide his or her bulletin to media (Primarily, the encouragement should be done by the thesis tutor.):

 After reading the answer, make a mark in the Assessment status -field (See phase 2 in the last but one picture above).
 Do not make any other endorsements.
 Finally, if nesessary, write an email to the other evaluators (=examiners, thesis tutors) ”Language OK” and click Send.